tartiflette/tartiflette/docs/getting-started.md

 ## Prerequisites

-Before getting started, you should have Python 3.5+ installed _(at least)_.
-As we are using ["libgraphqlparser"](https://github.com/graphql/libgraphqlparser), the C++ query parser, you should have the necessary to compile that library. **We suggest to use the docker image, which contains the necessary to work**.
+Before getting started, you should have Python 3.5+ installed.
+As we are using [libgraphqlparser](https://github.com/graphql/libgraphqlparser), a C++ query parser, you should have the necessary to compile that library (Cmake etc.). **We suggest you use the provided docker image, which contains everything needed**.

-To create a new project with Tartiflette, just execute that command.
+To create a new project with Tartiflette, just execute this command:

 ```bash
 pip install tartiflette